AbiJays/Introduction-to-Lists/lists.md

 ```
 Save again command and s

-Great, done, but why isn't the list printing out?
-Because we have not run the file.
-We will do this within the VSC terminal.
-Using the shortcut "control + backtick" the terminal will open in VSC directly or you can use the general terminal window we created the file within in the first place, you just need to ensure you're within your working folder where the lists.py file is saved.
+Great, done, so... where is it printing out?
+Is it printing out?
+No, because we have not run the file.
+To run the file we will use the VSC terminal.
+Using the shortcut "control + backtick" the terminal will open in VSC directly or you can use the general terminal window we created the file in the first place, you just need to ensure you're within your working folder where the lists.py file is saved.

 We will type "python3" , which tells your computer to to interpret your file with python3 and then the file name.